Dragoons in Hungary

 They wore no armor as protection.

 In Hungary, we know about five other units turned into Dragoons from the Strassoldo regiment and there was one more Dragoon unit, led by Count Henri Du Val of Dampierre.
-He gained his renown by the famous assaults he launched against the Turks at Gyula and Temesvár in 1604.
+He gained renown for the famous assaults he launched against the Turks at Gyula and Temesvár in 1604.

-In the 16th century, Spanish civil wars in Peru conquistadors fought on a horse with arquebuses, prefiguring the origin of European dragoons.
+In the 16th century, during the Spanish civil wars in Peru conquistadors fought on a horse with arquebuses, prefiguring the origin of European dragoons.

 The name possibly derives from an early weapon, a short wheellock called a dragon because the first dragoons raised in France had their carbine’s muzzle decorated with a dragon’s head.
 The practice comes from a time when all gunpowder weapons had distinctive names, including the culverin, serpentine, falcon, falconet, etc.

 It is also sometimes claimed a galloping infantryman with his loose coat and the burning match resembled a dragon.